-As a student with low vision and chronic illness, my dorm room looks a little different than a typical room.
-I live in a single room, meaning I have no roommate, and share a bathroom with one to three people, as opposed to with the entire hall.
-I have been very fortunate to have this housing arrangement, and cannot recommend it enough for students with chronic migraines.
+As a student with low vision and chronic illness, my dorm room looks slightly different from a typical room.
+I live in a single room, meaning I have no roommate and share a bathroom with one to three people instead of the entire hall.
+I have been very fortunate to have this housing arrangement and cannot recommend it enough for students with chronic migraines.
 Because of this atypical arrangement, I brought a couple of “weird” things to college with me to help me both inside and outside the classroom.
 Here are ten of the items:

-I have a full post on why I chose to bring a desktop computer, but here are the simple reasons- about 50% of my classes are virtual, I rely on digital tools for school, and type all of my assignments due to dysgraphia.
-My specific computer also has a built in 3D scanner so I can easily enlarge items.
+I have a full post on why I chose to bring a desktop computer, but here are the simple reasons- about 50% of my classes are virtual, I rely on digital tools for school, and I type all of my assignments due to dysgraphia.
+My specific computer also has a built-in 3D scanner, so I can easily enlarge items.

 - Why I Brought A Desktop Computer to College